maderamel/VBA-challenge/README.md

 Module 2 Challenge - Stock Analysis

 ## Objectives
-The overall objective of this assignment was to use VBA scripting to analyze give stock market data.
+The overall objective of this assignment was to use VBA scripting to analyze given stock market data.

 This code needed to:
     1. Loop through the data to find the Yearly Change, Percent Change, and Total Stock Volume for each ticker.